Raül Refree: Career

-In 2007, he created with the Argentinian musician Ernesto Snajer the show "Immigrasons" about migratory flows between Catalonia and Argentina, commissioned by Mercat de Música Viva de Vic (MMVV).
-He initiated with this project a long and successful artistic relationship with Sílvia Pérez Cruz, who was the lead singer of the all-women band Las Migas at that time.
-He contributed to works commissioned by the MMVV in 2008 with the Mexicans Cabezas de Cera and Juan Pablo Villa in the album Vientos y lugares.
-In the same year, he directed and arranged the show OJO con la Mala, with Mala Rodríguez and the Original Jazz Orchestra del Taller de Músics, and was awarded the Premi Ciutat de Barcelona.
+In 2007 Raül created the show Immigrasons, inspired by the migratory flows between Catalonia and Argentina, commissioned by the Mercat de Música Viva de Vic (MVV).
+This project marked the beginning of a long and fruitful artistic relationship with Silvia Pérez Cruz (then the singer of Las Migas).
+Also commissioned by the MMVV, she worked in 2008 with the Mexican artists Cabezas de Cera and Juan Pablo Villa on the album Vientos y lugares.
+That same year, he directed and arranged the show OJO con la Mala, featuring Mala Rodríguez and the Original Jazz Orchestra of the Taller de Músics.
+Also in 2008, he received the Premi Ciutat de Barcelona.

+In 2009, he began composing film scores with the music for the TV3 series Infidels, and, as a result of his collaboration with the American singer-songwriter Josh Rouse, he toured extensively in Europe and the United States.